FuncUI

 Creating views

-There are multipe ways of creating a view for a certain control.
+There are multiple ways of creating a view for a certain control.
 They all have in common that the resulting type is IView or IView<'t>.

 Creating views for common controls